wing0night/liquid_handler/readme.md

 ### software

-function achieved and in developing
+function achieved and in development

 - [x] CAN connection and CAN original message send
 - [x] drive and control TeCan pump